Pokom/pokom/content/posts/embedding-static-content-in-go.md

 draft: true
 ---

-In Go 1.16, the ability to embed was introduced.
+In Go 1.16, the ability to embed files into executables was introduced.
 See this excellent [jetbrains](https://blog.jetbrains.com/go/2021/06/09/how-to-use-go-embed-in-go-1-16/) post that dives deeper into the topic.
-Before this was introduced, developers had to use a miriad of 3rd party tools could use to take static files and embed directly within the executable.
+Before this was introduced, developers had to use a 3rd party tools to accomplish the same thing.
+If you're curious about the motivation behind the change, check out the [RFC](https://github.com/golang/go/issues/35950) written by [Bradfitz](https://bradfitz.com/)!

-- [ ] TODO: List out those tools and link to the RFC GitHub issue discussion that goes into depth

 As a newer developer in Go, I was curious as to **why** one would want to embed files directly within the executable.
-So I started digging into specific use cases(TODO: List out those use cases!)

-One specific use case that I found compelling enough to investigate was embeded staticly generated HTML directly within the executable.
+One case that I found compelling was embeded a staticly generated website within an executable!
 This gives you the ability to write your own thin static webserver in GoLang and run it **anywhere**.
 Why would I want to do this?
 - preview environments based upon Pull Requests
 - instrumentation to gather usage statistics